Dealing with Oranga Tamariki / Ministry for Children

 - What changes have been made since 1997 to address this?

 The Tribunal said Oranga Tamariki acknowledged that colonisation, structural racism and historical injustices are some of the reasons why there is a greater proportion of Māori being taken into state care compared to non-Māori.
 However, they had failed to implement sufficient changes to improve this.
-They recommended establishing a separate Māori tansition authority that can identify changes to elminiate the need for state care of tamariki Māori.
+They recommended establishing a separate Māori transition authority that can identify changes to eliminate the need for state care of tamariki Māori.

 Parents and caregivers who have come into contact with Oranga Tamariki will often be in one of two situations:

-- Oranga Tamariki has applied to the Family Court for a judge to make care or Protection Orders.
+- Oranga Tamariki has applied to the Family Court for a judge to make Care or Protection Orders.

 This chapter explains what can happen in those different types of cases and what your options might be as a parent or family or whānau member.

-As soon as Oranga Tamariki apply to the Family Court for care or Protection Orders under the Oranga Tamariki Act, you can apply to have a Legal Aid lawyer represent you.
+As soon as Oranga Tamariki apply to the Family Court for Care or Protection Orders under the Oranga Tamariki Act, you can apply to have a Legal Aid lawyer represent you.
 The lawyer will help you work out how to respond to Oranga Tamariki.

 If Oranga Tamariki apply to the Family Court, you only have seven days to file your response with the court – so talk to a lawyer as soon as possible.
-See our chapter, “Legal Aid and other legal help” for more information.

 At what ages do the care and protection laws apply to children?